semarglproject/semargl/README.md

 Lightweight
 -----------

-Semargl’s code is small (each parser is under 1k LOC) and simple to understand.
+Semargl’s code is small and simple to understand.
+Internally it operates with raw strings and creates as few objects as possible, so your Android projects will be happy.
 Hope it will never [read a mail](http://en.wikipedia.org/wiki/Zawinski's_law_of_software_envelopment).

 Standard-conformant